hbk91/UCLA_MFE_2021-22_BootCamp_Group23/Assignment_4/Assignment4_Group23.md

 #### Answer 3:

-- Let the probability of Person 1 succeeding, should the Person 1 go first, be denoted by `x`. <br>
+- Let the probability of Person 1 succeeding should Person 1 take the first turn, be denoted by `x`. <br>
-- Let the probability of Person 2 succeeding, should the Person 2 go first, be denoted by `y`. <br>
+- Let the probability of Person 2 succeeding should Person 2 take the first turn, be denoted by `y`. <br>

 Thus,